mitric-lab/programming_theochem/src/06-configuration_interaction/03-full_ci.md

   \hat{H}_P \ket{\psi} = E \ket{\psi}\,.
 $$

-In order to fix the number of electrons in our CI calculation, we can project the Hamiltonian onto the subspace with the selected number of electrons.
-This can be achieved by constructing all state vectors with the desired number of electrons and calculate the projector according to eq. {{eqref: eq:multiple_state_orhtogonal_projector}}.
+To fix the number of electrons in our CI calculation, we can project the Hamiltonian onto the subspace with the selected number of electrons.
+This can be achieved by constructing all state vectors with the desired number of electrons and calculating the projector according to eq. {{eqref: eq:multiple_state_orhtogonal_projector}}.
 An implementation of this is shown below:
 ```python